 Modern workplaces are quite different than they used to be.
 Due to enterprise applications themselves, businesses have been able to streamline processes.
 The same can be said for startups.
 Startups have lower barriers to entry today due to innovation in the off-the-shelf business applications available.
 These budding companies select software based on two primary criteria: price and usability.

-The adoption of agile processes in more established businesses also favor ease of use platforms that are basically training free and mobile optimized.
+The adoption of agile processes in more established businesses also favors ease-of-use platforms that are basically training-free and mobile optimized.
 Over 40% of US employees access enterprise software on their personal smartphones.
 The modern workplace has changed quite a bit in the past few years and business applications need to align with these sudden shifts in workplace and consumer culture.

 Could Your Application Use Better UX?